cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/modules/mnist-reu/_index.md

 ### 1.4.
 Related material

 Another [MNIST course](/course/mnist) exist.
-However, this course has mor einformation.
+However, this course has more information.

 ## 5. Introduction to Google Colab